arjhun/arduino-sf501remote/README.md

     remote.nextPacket();
   }
 ```
-3. Within this if-statement use the folowing methods to process received packages
+**3. Within this if-statement use the folowing methods to process received packages**

 ```c++
 Sf501Packet Sf501Remote::getPacket();